sdudnic/istoria/egalitate-en.md

 **in fact**, if it is about “common heritage”, we shall not exclude from the textbook, and especially from the title, the heritage left by other ethnic groups.
 It is regretfully to find the contrary when looking into the textbooks edited under the auspices of the national ministry of education.
 Multilateralism is not encouraged, but preference is given to a single point of view on history - all information - starting with the title of the textbook - focuses on Romanian national ethnocentrism, and all origins are limited to the culture and contribution of Romanians, nothing or almost nothing being mentioned about other origins of cultural heritage of the Republic of Moldova.

- - :page_facing_up: **Recommendation 1353 (1998) of the Parliamentary Assembly of the Council of Europe on the access of minorities to higher education**
+ - **Recommendation 1353 (1998) of the Parliamentary Assembly of the Council of Europe on the access of minorities to higher education**

 states that “minorities should be able to express their identity and develop their education, culture, language and traditions and that states should take all necessary measures to this end.
 Moreover, this is the only way by which Europe will be able to preserve its rich cultural diversity. "

- - :page_facing_up: **Parliamentary Assembly of the Council of Europe Recommendation 1880 (2009)** on history teaching in conflict and post-conflict areas
+ - **Parliamentary Assembly of the Council of Europe Recommendation 1880 (2009)** on history teaching in conflict and post-conflict areas

 states that "history can contribute to a better understanding, tolerance and trust between individuals and between the peoples of Europe, or it can become a force for division, violence and intolerance.
 Therefore, teaching history can be both a tool of peace and reconciliation in conflict and post-conflict areas, and of tolerance and understanding in addressing phenomena such as migration, immigration and demographic change."

- - :page_facing_up: **EC Recommendation 1283 (1996) on history and learning of history in Europe**
+ - **EC Recommendation 1283 (1996) on history and learning of history in Europe**

 states that learning history should not be "memorizing events by heart", but should "enable students to acquire critical thinking skills to analyze and interpret information effectively and responsibly, to recognize the complexity of problems and to appreciate cultural diversity"; it also states that "stereotypes should be identified, as well as any other distortions on a national basis"; it also argues that "the object of teaching history must be very open [...] to include all aspects [...]
 Local and national (but not nationalist) history should be taught in the same way, as should the history of minorities.
 Controversial, sensitive and tragic events should be balanced by positive mutual influences; "